isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-bed-bugs/index.md

 .
 You'll find them stuck loosely on wood and fabric crevices - but they may hide anywhere.
 As noted above, the female bed bugs (when pregnant) will wander around seeking hiding places or running away from males.
 So, they'll drop eggs in different rooms and apartments.
 So, is it possible to carry the bed bug eggs on the human body?
 Well, the bed bugs will bite the human arms, hands, and legs but also the head and neck.
-However, the bugs won't live on the human or lay eggs on your body - and so you won't get bed bugs or their eggs in the hair.�So, how should you kill those bed bug eggs?
+However, the bugs won't live on the human or lay eggs on your body - and so you won't get bed bugs or their eggs in the hair.So, how should you kill those bed bug eggs?
 Well, I recommend using
 Isopropyl alcohol to exterminate the bed bug eggs plus the adults. https://www.youtube.com/watch?v=R26-3bKJUEA
 Further, you can repel the bed bugs using smells that they hate including Cinnamon powder, Lavender, Alcohol, Cayenne Pepper, garlic aroma, and Fresh mint.
-Will the bed bug eggs wash away in your shower?� No, the bug eggs won't stay on the human skin and thus they won't be washed off when your bathe or shower.
+Will the bed bug eggs wash away in your shower?
+No, the bug eggs won't stay on the human skin and thus they won't be washed off when your bathe or shower.
 The bugs won't also infest the human hair like lice or fleas
-, but they'll live in�wall cracks, furniture, and mattress.
+, but they'll live inwall cracks, furniture, and mattress.
 Read Also:
 Bed bug steamer
 .